 Instructions

 - Add vanilla and salt.
-Mixing completely.
+Mixing completely.1 tablespoon vanilla extract, dash of salt

 - Turn mixer to high and beat until light and fluffy.